permutationlock/ztrait/README.md

 }
 ```

-The above function works directly on types that coerce to a slice,
+The above function works directly on a type that could coerce to a slice,
-but if required you can actually coerce the type to a slice as shown below.
+but if required we can force coercion to a slice as shown below.

 ```Zig
 pub fn incrementAll(list: anytype) void {